rjagerman/glint/README.md

 ## Example usage

-**!
-As the software is currently under heavy development, this will change considerably over time !**
+**As the software is currently under heavy development, this will change considerably over time !**

 With your parameter server up and running you can use the library to connect to the parameter servers, construct distributed models and pull/push data.